Tom Ford

 Thomas Carlyle Ford (born August 27, 1961) is an American fashion designer and filmmaker.
-He launched his eponymous brand in 2005, having previously been the creative director at Gucci and Yves Saint Laurent.
-Ford wrote and directed the films A Single Man (2009) and Nocturnal Animals (2016).
-From 2019 to 2022, he was chairman of the Council of Fashion Designers of America.
+He launched his eponymous fashion brand in 2005, having previously been the creative director at Gucci and Yves Saint Laurent.
+He wrote and directed the films A Single Man (2009) and Nocturnal Animals (2016), and served as chairman of the Council of Fashion Designers of America from 2019 to 2022.

 Early life

 Thomas Carlyle Ford was born on August 27, 1961, in Austin, Texas, the son of realtors Shirley Burton (née Shirley Ann Thrasher) and Thomas David Ford (1932–2020).
-He spent his early life in the suburbs of Houston, Texas, and in San Marcos, outside Austin.
-He rearranged furniture in the house at 6, and gave his mother advice on her hair and shoes.
-His family moved to Santa Fe, New Mexico, when he was 11.
-In Santa Fe, he entered St. Michael's High School and later moved to Santa Fe Preparatory School.
+He has a sister named Jennifer.> He spent his early life in Texas, specifically Houston and San Marcos.
+He rearranged furniture in the house at the age of six and gave his mother advice on her hair and shoes.
+When he was 11, his family moved to Santa Fe, New Mexico.
+He studied at St. Michael's High School and later moved to Santa Fe Preparatory School.

-At age 16, he enrolled at Bard College at Simon's Rock, but quickly dropped out.
+At age 16, Ford enrolled at Bard College at Simon's Rock, but quickly dropped out.
 He moved to New York City to study art history at New York University.
 There he met Ian Falconer, who took him to Studio 54 for the first time.
 Ford dropped out after a year, focusing on acting in television commercials.

 Ford began studying interior architecture at The New School's art and design college, Parsons The New School for Design, in New York City.
 He continued to frequent Studio 54, where he realized he was gay.
 The club's disco-era glamor would be a major influence on his later designs.
 Before his last year at New School, Ford spent a year and a half in Paris, where he worked as an intern in Chloé's press office, inspiring his interest in fashion.
 He spent his final year at The New School studying fashion, but graduated with a degree in architecture.